How to write an Academic CV

 In the education section of your academic CV, you’ll provide information about your educational background and credentials.
 You should list your educational credentials in reverse chronological order.

-For example, you’ll start with your most recently completed degrees or the degree you’re currently work on and then list the older degrees.
+For example, you’ll start with your most recently completed degrees or the degree you’re currently working on and then list the older degrees.

 For every degree, you should include: